sergi-andreu/ECG_project/README.md

 Better models exists, and better pipelines for explainability for ECG data and for time series.
 In this repository I made a prototype / first steps, considering the time-frame and expectations.

 # Lessons learned
+It is not trivial to make predictions on ECG data.
+And due to the sensitive nature of ML use for healthcare, more robust pipelines, specially for explainability, need to be developed.

+In this repository I show prototype / first steps code for approaching this problem, focusing on the superclass level.

 # Further work